lunfardo314/lunfardo314.github.io/overview/incentives.md

 To further incentivize continuous chain building, ledger constraints include an **inflation opportunity window** constant (spanning several or dozens of slots), which sets the upper bound for $\Delta T$, after which inflation $I$ will be zero.
 This forces token holders to issue chain outputs at least once every few slots.
 Lazy or slow token holders will miss the opportunity to generate income.

 In addition to the inflation $I$, a random branch inflation bonus is added at each slot boundary.
 This incentivizes the issuance of *branch transactions* on the chain, which are necessary for the cooperative consensus.
-More details on this can be found in the whitepaper and [Selecting a branch](https://hackmd.io/@Evaldas/Syd4uSp8R).

 The intentions behind these incentives are:

 - To incentivize token holders to contribute to the security of the ledger through chain building (*sequencing* and *delegation*).
-See [cooperative consensus](https://hackmd.io/@Evaldas/Syd4uSp8R).
+See [cooperative consensus](overview/consensus.md).
 - To ensure *equity* and *financial fairness*.
 Each active token holder can expect a fair, proportional, and predictable return on their *skin-in-the-game* on the ledger.

 It is reasonable to expect that some token holders will keep a certain amount of their holdings in passive wallet addresses, similar to how we keep some cash in our wallets or stash it under the mattress.
 This is their right.
 However, those funds won't be return-generating capital, resulting in a financial cost for the owner.
 This, however, makes sense as a limited cash (liquidity) reserve on the ledger.